Vegapanz/voting-management-system/README.md

 2. Import into **NetBeans**
 3. Setup **MySQL database** `vms` with the provided tables
 4. Add `itext-2.1.7.jar` to the project libraries
-5. Run `newlogin.java` to start the application
+5. Run `home.java` to start the application

 ---